ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 For example for recovery purposes.

-**[CR6]<[O1]** Extension of control of identifiers to 3rd parties in a BPI MUST be an explicit, informed decision by the Principal of such identifier.
+**[CR6]<[O1]** Extension of control of identifiers to 3rd parties in a BPI MUST be an explicit, informed decision by the Principal Owner of such identifier.

 **[R39]**	Private keys MUST be stored and/or transmitted in a secure manner.